NASA and SpaceX now plan to bring Crew-1 astronauts home in the predawn darkness Sunday

 NASA on Friday said the SpaceX Dragon spacecraft is now slated to undock from the space station at 8:35 p.m.
-Eastern Saturday and splash down Sunday at 2:57 a.m.
+Eastern time Saturday and splash down Sunday at 2:57 a.m.

 NASA’s space shuttle had landings in the dark, including its final mission in 2011, which landed on the runway at the Kennedy Space Center at 5:57 a.m.
 But no capsule has splashed down at night since Apollo 8’s return in 1968 with astronauts Frank Borman, Jim Lovell and Bill Anders, NASA said.